slu-soc1120/syllabus/docs/grading.md

 grade
 \end{rmdtip}

 This project involves the creation of a single page handout that illustrates the origins of a health disparity present in American society.
 On the handout, you should provide some background information, data about the disparity, and connect the disparity to fundamental cause theory and/or the social determinants of health perspective.
 You have creative license to design the handout as you see fit, and should feel free to add graphs, maps, or photographs that help you illustrate the issues you are describing.
 The second page of the handout should contain a list of works cited.
 More details and a rubric will be provided on Canvas.
-The final project will be due by **Tuesday, December 14**.
+The final project will be due by **Friday, December 17**.

 ## Submission and Late Work